 If you are using a string green (which are larger than haricot verts), they will require a little longer cook time.
 Just cook to your taste.

-Chili pepper was used as a garnish, but you could omit if you aren’t a spice fan.
+Chili pepper was used, but you could omit if you aren’t a spice fan.

 More Yummy Vegetable Sides